Picovoice/porcupine/README.md

 Custom wake-words for other platforms are only provided with the purchase of the commercial license.

-In order to inquire about the commercial license send an email to contact@picovoice.ai with a brief description of your use case.
+In order to inquire about the commercial license [contact us](https://picovoice.ai/company/#contact-us).